SNodeC/snode.c/README.md

 SNode.C is known to compile and run successfull on

--   x86 architectures
+-   x86-64 architecture
     -   Tested on HP ZBook 15 G8
--   Arm architectures (32 and 64 bit)
+-   Arm architecture (32 and 64 bit)
     -   Tested on Raspberry Pi

 ## Tools